Buenos Aires, Latin America

 The walk down Avenida de Mayo from the Pink House to the Congress takes approximately 30 minutes.
 But, of course, it depends on how many stops and photos you take on your way.

 On Monday through Friday at 1 pm the senate offers free guided tours in English.
-Read more about the free tours here.
+Read more about the free tours of the Congress.

 Day 2: Recoleta, San Telmo & La Boca